cdcepi/WNV-forecast-data-2022/README.md

 outbreaks that vary in size and location, with most areas having sporadic disease or intermittent outbreaks.
 No vaccine or specific treatment of WNV is currently available.
 Reducing mosquito exposure through vector control and personal protective behaviors are the primary forms of prevention.
-Predicting where and when WNV transmission will occur could help direct public health control efforts.
+Predicting where and when WNV transmission will occur could help direct control efforts.

 ## Data license and reuse
-We are grateful to the teams who have generated these and made their data publicly available under different terms and licenses.
+We are grateful to the teams who have generated these forecasts and made their forecast data publicly available under different terms and licenses.
 By default, forecasts are available under the CC-BY 4.0 license, although teams may specify release under a different license in their metadata.
 You will find the licenses (when provided) within the metadata contained within model-specific folders in the [data-forecasts](./data-forecasts/) directory.
 Please consult these